-- 3.4 The licensing authority recognises that there is not a specific licensing objective related directly to public health.
-Therefore, the licensing function can only be carried out to promote the four licensing objectives as set out by the Licensing Act 2003 and the consideration of health is only relevant when it relates to one of these objectives. - 3.5 As Public Health are a responsible Authority under the Licensing Act 2003, they can make representations about new licence applications or variations to existing licences and can also request a review of an existing licence.
-Health bodies can make representations based on any of the four licensing objectives, but the Director of Public Health is most likely to relate representations to the objectives on public safety and protecting children from harm. - 3.6 Public Health will support the sharing of health information with responsible authorities where it relates to at least one of the four licensing objectives: prevention of crime and disorder, public safety, prevention of public nuisance and prevention of children from harm.
+- 3.4 The Authority recognises that there is no specific licensing objective that is related directly to public health.
+This means that in exercising its licensing functions, the Authority can only do so in order to promote the four licensing objectives as set out by the Licensing Act 2003 and the consideration of health is only relevant when it relates to one of those objectives. - 3.5 As the Director of Public Health is a Responsible Authority under the Licensing Act 2003, the Director can make representations about new licence/certificate applications or variations to existing licences/certificates and can also request a review of an existing licence/certificate.
+The Director of Public Health can make representations based on any of the four licensing objectives but is most likely to make representations that relate to the licensing objectives concerned with public safety and the protection of children from harm. - 3.6 The Director of Public Health will support the sharing of health information with Responsible Authorities where it relates to at least one of the four licensing objectives: the prevention of crime and disorder, public safety, the prevention of public nuisance and the protection of children from harm.

-Consultation
+4. Consultation

 - 4.1 In reviewing its Statement of Licensing Policy the Authority has taken into account the views of: - Northumbria Police - Tyne and Wear Fire and Rescue Service - Public Health Authority - Local Health Board - Holders of Premises and Personal Licences and Club Premises Certificates, and any representative bodies of these - Local businesses, residents, and any representative bodies of these. - 4.2 The Authority also consulted with tourism organisations, performers, unions, Drug Action Team, Planning Services, Community Safety, Tyne and Wear Passenger Transport Executive, the North Tyneside Safeguarding Children Partnership, Director of Public Health, and other organisations. - A full list of those consulted in preparing this Policy is set out in Appendix 2.
-The views of all of these persons and bodies will be given appropriate weight in determining this Policy. - 4.3 [A 6-week consultation took place between xx and xx 2023 and the Authority followed best practice on consultation as set out by the Government Consultation Principles.] - 4.4 [Publication of the Policy was advertised on the Authority's website, local newspapers as well as by way of Notices at public libraries.] - 4.5 The Policy was approved by full Council on xxx and was published via the Authority's website on xx.
+The views of all of these persons and bodies will be given appropriate weight in determining this Policy. - 4.3 A 6-week consultation took place between 12 June 2023 and 23 July 2023 and the Authority followed best practice on consultation as set out by the Government Consultation Principles. - 4.4 Publication of the Policy was advertised on the Authority's website, local newspapers as well as by way of Notices at public libraries. - 4.5 The Policy was approved by full Council on 21 September 2023 and was published via the Authority's website on 25 September 2023.

-Administration, Exercise and Delegation of Functions
+5. Administration, Exercise and Delegation of Functions